Stat534/HW3/README.md

 1. What is your opening?
 This should identify the larger problem to which you are contributing, give readers a sense of the direction your paper is going and make it clear why it is important.
 It should engage the widest audience practical.

 2. What is your specific question or hypothesis?

+#### b.
+(15 points)

+Follow the EDA steps outlined in class.
+You include commentary for each of the 5 parts, including the regression diagnostics.